ReactJS

 Services (

-):- Contains modules responsible for API integration, authentication, state management, or any other backend-related tasks.
+services/):- Contains modules responsible for API integration, authentication, state management, or any other backend-related tasks.

 - These services are imported and used within components or pages to handle data fetching, state updates, or other asynchronous operations.